mathiasrw/argmate/README.md

 										// If you camelCase the keyword, it will treat kebab-case of the word as an alias
 		conflict: [], 					// Other keys to be treated as conflicting.
 Also accepts a single string.
 		valid: () => {}, 				// Function to check if the value is valid (will call config.error if not valid)
 		describe: 'Description here', 	// A description of the parameter.
-Will be used for the paramInfo (see below).
+Will be used for the argInfo (see below).
 	},
 };
 ```